Methanogen: Methanogens in extreme environments

+Methanogens in the digestive tract of animals

+The digestive tract of animals is characterized by a nutrient-rich and predominantly anaerobic environment, making it an ideal habitat for many microbes, including methanogens.
+Despite this, methanogens and archaea, in general, were largely overlooked as part of the gut microbiota until recently.
+However, they play a crucial role in maintaining gut balance by utilizing end products of bacterial fermentation, such as H2, acetate, methanol, and methylamines.

+Methanobrevibacter smithii is the predominant methanogenic archaeon in the microbiota of the human gut.
+Recent extensive surveys of archaea presence in the animal gut, based on 16S rRNA analysis, have provided a comprehensive view of archaea diversity and abundance.
+These studies revealed that only a few archaeal lineages are present, with the majority being methanogens, while non-methanogenic archaea are rare and not abundant.
+Taxonomic classification of archaeal diversity identified that representatives of only three phyla are present in the digestive tracts of animals: Methanobacteriota (order Methanobacteriales), Thermoplasmatota (order Methanomassiliicoccales), and Halobacteriota (orders Methanomicrobiales and Methanosarcinales).
+However, not all families and genera within these orders were detected in animal guts, but only a few genera, suggesting their specific adaptations to the gut environment.

 Comparative genomics and molecular signatures

 Comparative proteomic analysis has led to the identification of 31 signature proteins which are specific for methanogens (also known as Methanoarchaeota).
 Most of these proteins are related to methanogenesis, and they could serve as potential molecular markers for methanogens.
-Additionally, 10 proteins found in all methanogens which are shared by Archaeoglobus, suggest that these two groups are related.
+Additionally, 10 proteins found in all methanogens, which are shared by Archaeoglobus, suggest that these two groups are related.
 In phylogenetic trees, methanogens are not monophyletic and they are generally split into three clades.
 Hence, the unique shared presence of large numbers of proteins by all methanogens could be due to lateral gene transfers.
 Additionally, more recent novel proteins associated with sulfide trafficking have been linked to methanogen archaea.
 More proteomic analysis is needed to further differentiate specific genera within the methanogen class and reveal novel pathways for methanogenic metabolism.